 A hot flush is the feeling of intense heat in the upper body, face and arms.
-Because of this intense, firey heat the face will flush and the body will sweat a lot to try and cool itself down.
+Because of this intense and firey heat, the face will flush and the body will sweat a lot to try and cool itself down.

 After a hot flush a woman may feel a chill - in response to all the sweating.
-This is because the body is trying to cool down so intensely.
-Unexplained Anxiety is another common companion of the hot flush - as they can be embarassing to cope with.
+This is because the body is trying to cool down so intensely. is another common companion of the hot flush - as they can be embarrassing to cope with.

 Unfortunately we do not yet know exactly what causes hot flushes and night sweats.
 The current medical view is that hot flushes happen because the area of the brain which controls our temperature narrows with age.
 This area of the brain is called the hypothalamus.

 How can you manage them?

 About 75% of postmenopausal women report some form of hot flush, with 29% saying they are severe.
 Hot flushes and night sweats may happen for many years (often between 5 and 7) - so we thought it would be nice to share a few strategies to manage them.

 There's a number of hot flush triggers which are commonly cited, including: